CSPHeuristix/CDBC/README.md

-# CDBLC
+# CDBC
-Configuration/Diagnosis Benchmarks Library in Choco
+Configuration/Diagnosis Benchmark in Choco

 Knowledge base and datasets as configuration or diagnosis problems:
 1- Knowledge Bases: